 So I understand you want to make the most of your scuba diving holidays, but it isn’t worth putting your life at risk.
 Just plan a day off and take it as an opportunity to go and discover what is around.
 What about this interesting museum?
 What about food sampling at the local market?
 Take inspiration from the destinations I cover on World Adventure Divers’ blog as I always include information about what do to discover above water.

-Choose a scuba diver friendly airline company or be loyal to an airline alliance
+Choose a scuba diver friendly airline company

-Even if you follow all the tips I’m giving on this blog to get rid of unnecessary kilos; we are not precisely travellers who travel light.
+Even if you follow all the tips I’m giving on this article to get rid of unnecessary kilos; we are not precisely travellers who travel light.
 So before you book your next flight, check what the allowance of check-in luggage is for at least one bag.

 - With low-cost companies, in Europe or Asia, this will always be an extra cost you need to add to the price of the flight ticket itself.
 Most of the time, you pay accordingly to the weight of your bag.
 So get organised and invest in a luggage scale (see picture above).
 Generally speaking, this additional cost is not necessarily too expensive if you can get an excellent deal on your flight.
 But the time of 5€ last-minute low-cost flight tickets has been over for a while now.
 So unless you can make an early booking, be sure to compare the total cost including the options.